 As we have explained before, ectomorphs are tall and slim which means their metabolisms are generally quite fast.
 Due to the fast metabolisms, they will require more carbohydrates if they are looking to gain any weight or muscle.
 Aside from that, they should consume a moderate amount of protein and fat.

 The breakdown of macros for a mesomorph are as follows:

 Mesomorphs require a balanced diet to get the most out of their body type.
 This will allow them to grow muscle, without gaining as much body fat.
 Although their metabolisms may be fast, it doesn’t necessary mean that they do magic.
 If they overeat, they can still gain fat if regular exercise is not involved.

 The breakdown of macros for an endomorph are as follows (Protein type):

 - 35% protein

 - 40% Fats

-Endomorphs have slow metabolisms which sets them up at a disadvantage whenever they want to lose weight.
-As a result, they should limit the amount of carbs they eat.
+Endomorphs have slow metabolisms which set them up at a disadvantage whenever they want to lose weight.
+As a result, they should limit the number of refined carbs they eat.
 Once carbs are digested, our body releases insulin which inhibits fats loss to a certain extent.
 Normally, this only occurs in small amounts.
 However, due to the slow metabolisms, endomorphs should limit carbs to help them burn fat more efficiently.

 Healthy sources of macros